 Wilson Hermanto, conductor

-Wilson Hermanto has a particularly strong profile in France where he appeared with Orchestre national de Lyon, Orchestre philharmonique de radio France, Orchestre national du Capitole de Toulouse, Orchestre de chambre de Paris, Orchestre national de Lorraine, Orchestre national d’Île de France, Orchestre symphonique de Bretagne, Orchestre symphonique de Nancy as well as at Festival de la Grange de Meslay.
-In Season 2016-17 Mr. Hermanto will make his debut with Orchestre symphonique de l’opéra de Toulon as well as a return engagement with the English Chamber Orchestra in their Subscription series at Cadogan Hall in London.
+Wilson Hermanto has a particularly strong profile in France where he appeared with Orchestre national de Lyon, Orchestre philharmonique de radio France, Orchestre national du Capitole de Toulouse, Orchestre de chambre de Paris, Orchestre national de Lorraine, Orchestre symphonique de l’opéra de Toulon, Orchestre national d’Île de France, Orchestre symphonique de Bretagne, Orchestre symphonique de Nancy as well as at Festival de la Grange de Meslay.

 Born in Jakarta, Indonesia of Chinese descent, the Indonesian-American Wilson Hermanto’s musical training began with the piano and the violin.
 He graduated from the Peabody Conservatory of Music majoring in violin and pursued conducting study from the Manhattan School of Music with the late Swedish Maestro Sixten Ehrling.
 Sir Colin Davis became a close musical mentor who took personal interest in shaping Mr. Hermanto’s conducting skills.
 Mr. Hermanto was also one of the last pupils in the famous conducting class of Maestro Carlo Maria Giulini at Scuola Musica di Fiesole in Italy, a conducting Fellow at the prestigious Tanglewood Music Centre and a Fellow at the invitation of Pierre Boulez to work with the Maestro at the Lucerne Festival Academy.